CIBC-Internal/python/Doc/library/unittest.rst

       If a module provides a ``load_tests`` function it will be called to load the tests.
 This allows modules to customize test loading.
       This is the `load_tests protocol`_.
+The *pattern* argument is passed as the third argument to ``load_tests``.

       .. versionchanged:: 3.2
          Support for ``load_tests`` added.

+      .. versionchanged:: 3.5
+         The undocumented and unofficial *use_load_tests* default argument is deprecated and ignored, although it is still accepted for backward compatibility.
+The method also now accepts a keyword-only argument *pattern* which is passed to ``load_tests`` as the third argument.

    .. method:: loadTestsFromName(name, module=None)

-      Return a suite of all tests cases given a string specifier.
+      Return a suite of all test cases given a string specifier.

       The specifier *name* is a "dotted name" that may resolve either to a module, a test case class, a test method within a test case class, a